 - these British troops could not serve for 18 months against the French and their Allies

-- within three months all French, Canadian and Indian prisoners captured on land in North America since the beginning of the war would be brought back to French forts.
+- within three months all French, Canadian and Indian prisoners captured on land in North America since the beginning of the war would be brought back to Fort Carillon

 - the stores, munitions, and artillery were to be the prize of the victors, except one field-piece, which the garrison were to retain in recognition of their brave defence.

 The capitulation was signed at noon and immediately the British garrison left the fort.
 At 11:00 a.m., Bougainville and the chevalier de Bernets took possession of the fort.
 They were charged with the demolition of the fort.
 The French captured 16 guns, 1 mortar, 17 pierriers, 1 howitzer, a large quantity of powder and 4 months supplies.
 More precisely, the captured pieces were: